os-guy-original/Material3-App-List/README.md

 <h1 align="center">🎨 Material You Apps List 🎨</h1>

-**Material You** (Material Design v3) is Google's updated design system emphasizing personalization, adaptability, and responsiveness in user interface design, utilizing technology for new design opportunities.
+**Material You** (Material Design v3) is the latest version of Google’s open-source design system emphasizing personalization, adaptability, and responsiveness in user interface design, utilizing technology for new design opportunities.
 It covers updates in typography, color, icons, and more. <br><br/>
 <p align="center">
   <img src=https://i.ibb.co/k874F56/Google-Material-You-cover.png>
 </p>